marianoabdala/marianoabdala.github.io/read.me.md

 Are you the QA lead who happens to have a Scrum Master Certificate?
 Are you volunteering to run the planning poker?
 Oh, yes, [**thank you**](http://zerously.com/images/low-satisfaction.gif).

 Are you a Developer who happened to live for a couple years in Brazil?
 Are you volunteering for double checking on the Portuguese localization?
-Hell, yes! **Thank you**.
+Hell, yes! [**Thank you**](http://zerously.com/images/mid-satisfaction.gif).

 Have you just joined the project and found an error on the onboarding documentation?
-Are you sending a PR so that whoever comes in next has a smother onboarding? **OMFG, THANK YOU!!!**
+Are you sending a PR so that whoever comes in next has a smother onboarding? [**Oh, sweet lord, THANK YOU!!!**](http://zerously.com/images/high-satisfaction.gif)

 #### Working towards self-dispensability [WIP]